Environmental issues in Singapore: Deforestation

 As a result of the nation’s ambitious land reclamation, environmental impacts extend beyond its shores too.
 Singapore’s shores have expanded by 22% since its independence and Singapore has become one of the largest importers of sand in the world, importing 517 million tonnes in the last 20 years alone.
-Most of this sand was sourced from Indonesia and Malaysia until both countries imposed a ban due to the environmental impact – Indonesia saw 24 islands disappear.
-Sand dredging in Cambodia has also threatened its coastal environments, endangered species and destroying the livelihoods of fishing villages.
+Most of this sand was sourced from Indonesia and Malaysia until both countries imposed a ban due to the environmental impact—Indonesia saw 24 islands disappear.
+Sand dredging in Cambodia has also threatened its coastal environments, endangered species and the livelihoods of fishing villages.

 Air pollution

 In 1984, there were health concerns with the great number of pig farms in Singapore.
 They were deemed to have contributed to the pollution of the country, namely to the air.
 This problem was solved by reducing the number of such farms.
 65.8 MT of carbon dioxide were emitted in the country in 1996, ranking among the highest emission levels in the world.
 Air polluters in Singapore are mostly, but not only, vehicles for transport, despite the country's tough regulations.
 The country had been blanketed in haze for a period of time, which was contributed by smoke from Indonesian fires.